Chapter 3:

 “Illegal human trafficking ring operating throughout Boneview.
 This organisation calls itself the "Whip."
 They kidnap men, women and children to be sold into permanent forced labour.
 Its base of operations is unclear, if one even exists.

-The Whip consists of members of both the “Triple H” and “Zero Limit” gangs.
+The Whip consists of members of both the Triple H and Zero Limit gangs.
 Official investigations have led to the theory that the Whip uses homeless people, prostitutes and street urchins to lure in victims.
 This is unconfirmed, as no victims have ever come forward.

 Rewards: Case too big to determine.”

-“May I see your licenses?” asked the woman.
+“May I see your licenses?”
+Miriam asked.

 We gave them to her.
-She inspected them suspiciously, before pulling out a book, titled Incomplete Investigations.
+She inspected my gold license.
+She didn’t comment on it, but I could tell she was impressed.
+Miriam pulled out a book titled Incomplete Investigations.
 She opened it up.
-The contents were one long list of cases.
-She flipped to a recent page and wrote our names down next to “Illegal Slave Trading Ring.”
-There was a long list of names next to that case.
+It appeared to be a database of cases and investigators.
+She flipped to a recent page and wrote our names down next to Illegal Slave Trading Ring.
+There was a long list of names next to that one.
 Some of them were crossed out, though I didn't dare ask why.

 Outside, I reached into my pocket and handed Erin a map.
 “Here, I took it from the inn where we stayed the night,” I explained.
 “So, Erin, how do you suppose one brings down a criminal organisation?”
 I quizzed her, as we climbed back onto the horse.